medialab/minet/docs/cli.md

-Use multiple processes to scrape data from a batch of HTML files using minet scraping DSL documented here: https://github.com/medialab/minet/blob/master/docs/cookbook/scraping_dsl.md
+Use multiple processes to scrape data from a batch of HTML files using minet scraping DSL documented here: https://github.com/medialab/minet/blob/master/docs/cookbook/scraping_dsl.md or a python function given using the -m/--module flag, or an already implemented typical scraping routine (listed below).

 It will output the scraped items as a CSV or NDJSON file.